Petz recovery maps for qudit quantum channels: Preliminaries

 \subsubsection{Dephasing Channels}

 The dephasing channel is one of the most common decoherence channels.
-It is a unital map that destroys the relative phases between the computational basis states, $\{|k\rangle\}$.
+It is an unital map that destroys the relative phases between the computational basis states, $\{|k\rangle\}$.
 The uniform dephasing map is defined as

 with the projector $P_k=|k\rangle\langle k|$.
 The parameter $p\in[0,1]$ characterizes the noise strength ($p=0$, no noise; $p=1$ maximal noise).
 For $p=1$, the coherences vanish completely.